-Heidelberg Takes Over MBO Group
+Heidelberg to Take Over MBO Group

 Heidelberger Druckmaschinen AG (Heidelberg) is taking over the international MBO Group in a bid to further expand its offerings in the growing market of postpress operations for digitally printed products.
 The move will also see the company gain access to new customers in the pharmaceutical industry and add mailing system offerings to its offset portfolio.